eBay/nuraft_mesg/README.md

 ## Usage

-This library only provides the nuraft message marshalling.
-In essense, it translates NuRaft types into comparable Protobuf objects which can be used when defining a gRPC service.
+This library only provides the nuraft message marshalling and routing.
+In essense, it translates nuRaft types into comparable Protobuf objects which can be used when defining a gRPC service.
 A Protobuf schema is included for use with embedding these message types into downstream .proto service files.